KaeptnBalu/Arduino_Spot_Welder_V4/Parts/Spot_Welder_V4_Case/README.md

 These are the CAD files for the case.
 You can use these if you want to modify the case for your needs.
 The case was designed in Autodesk Fusion 360.
+Ready printed case with acessories can be bought here: https://malectrics.eu/product/arduino-spot-welder-v4-case-kit-copy/

 Additional hardware you need to mount the welder and the ANL 300A fuse in the case: